 The mission of the Department of Computer Science is to provide a broad-based, high-quality education in computer science.
 Our programs will provide its graduates with a body of knowledge and an attitude toward learning that enables them to contribute positively to the profession and, ultimately, to society.
 In order to accomplish this task, we must provide an academic experience sufficiently rich in both theory and practice to ensure the development of fundamentally sound, skilled graduates.

 The Department of Computer Science has been in existence for more than 30 years.
-The bachelor of science degree was approved on June 2, 1978, and the first degree awarded in August 1981.
-The master of science degree was approved on April 17, 1976, and the first degree awarded in 1978.
-The doctor of philosophy was formally established on Aug.
+The Bachelor of Science degree was approved on June 2, 1978, and the first degree awarded in August 1981.
+The Master of Science degree was approved on April 17, 1976, and the first degree awarded in 1978.
+The doctorate was formally established on Aug.
 30, 1991.